apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 ### Overview
 `ctxword` module provides Python-based internal tool for finding a contextually related words for a given word from the input sentence.
-This utility provides a single REST endpoint and is based on Google's [BERT](https://github.com/google-research/bert) models and Facebook's [fasttext](https://fasttext.cc/) library.
+This utility provides a single REST endpoint and is based on Google's [BERT](https://github.com/google-research/bert) models and Facebook's [FastText](https://fasttext.cc/) library.

 ### Dependencies
 To install necessary dependency:
  * **Linux/MacOS**: run `bin/install_dependencies.sh` script.
- * **Windows**: read `WINDOWS_SETUP.md` in the same folder.
+ * **Windows**: read `WINDOWS_SETUP.md` file for manual installation.

 ### Start REST Server
 To start REST server:
  * **Linux/MacOS**: run `bin/start_server.sh` script.
- * **Windows**: read `WINDOWS_SETUP.md` in the same folder.
+ * **Windows**: run `bin\start_server.cmd` script.

 NOTE: on the 1st start the server will try to load compressed BERT model which is not yet available.
-It will then download this library and compress it which will take a several minutes and may require 10GB+ of available memory.
+It will then download this library and compress it which will take a several minutes and may require 10 GB+ of available memory.
 Subsequent starts will skip this step, and the server will start much faster.

 ### REST API
 Once the REST server is started you can issue REST calls to get suggestions for the contextual related words.